adamschackart/AXLE3D/README.md

 This is my own collection of general-purpose reusable game libraries for Python and/or C++.
 More info and screenshots to come!

+Please note that development has been frozen until 2018 while I search for employment and a place to set up my internal Mercurial server.
+Pull requests and issues will be ignored until this time.

 SETUP
 -----
 Just type